mutablelogic/docker-action-runner/README.md

 }
 ```

+Ypu'll need to have ACCESS_TOKEN, GITHUB_USERNAME and GITHUB_PASSWORD defined elsewhere.
-Of course, replace the `XXXXX` with your own values.
-Your configuration for Nomad may also need to be updated:
+Your configuration for Nomad may also need to be updated for docker:

 ```hcl
 plugin "docker" {